Nuxify/gomora/README.md

-# The gomora API Framework
+# The Gomora API Framework
 A minimalist web API framework using the service-go-pattern

 Currently on early stages :)